TareDevarsh/machine_learning/README.md

 ### Usage

-- Execute the `petal_test.py` script to apply the basic model for flower species classification.
+- Execute the `petal_test.ipynb` script to apply the basic model for flower species classification.

 ## Stock_analysis